Parsl/parsl/docs/userguide/plugins.rst

 A `Channel` allows the commands used to interact with an `ExecutionProvider` to be executed on a remote system.
-The default channel executes commands on the local system, but a few variants of an `SSHChannel` are provided.
+The default channel executes commands on the local system, but a few variants of an `parsl.channels.SSHChannel` are provided.

 File staging